 Tecumseh and the Prophet: The Shawnee Brothers Who Defied a Nation

-The first biography of the great Shawnee leader in more than twenty years, and the first to make cleare that his misunderstood younger brother Tenskwatawa was an equal partner in the greatest Indian alliance the United States ever confronted.
+The first biography of the great Shawnee leader in more than twenty years, and the first to make clear that his misunderstood younger brother Tenskwatawa was an equal partner in the greatest Indian alliance the United States ever confronted.

 The Earth Is Weeping: The Epic Story of the Indian Wars for the American West